 >>> 'techbeamers'.isidentifier() True >>> '1techbeamers'.isidentifier() False >>> 'techbeamers.com'.isidentifier() False >>> 'techbemaers_com'.isidentifier() True

-Here are some simple suggestions you can note down for using identifiers efficiently in Python.
+Here are some simple rules you can note down for using identifiers efficiently in Python.
+For example – Python identifiers must start with a letter or underscore.

 - Always start a class name with a capital letter.
 All other identifiers should begin with a lowercase letter.